alexmadrinanfdez/basic-python/README.md

     + `stopwatch.py`: start and stop watch that measures time since its creation.
 - `data_structs`
     + `linked_list.py`: implementation of a linked list, a list where each element (`Node`) points to the next.
 Includes a reverse method and loop detection.
+    + `stack.py`: implementation of a stack.
+Stacks are linked lists which can only operate (add/remove) from the top of the list.